 Criteria for Admission

 Admission into the Honors Program is primarily by invitation, but students demonstrating high academic achievement may also apply.
-Contact Professor Keith Williams, Director of the Honors Program for detailed program information and requirements.
+Contact Professor Ward Holder, Director of the Honors Program for detailed program information and requirements.

 Invitation: Invitations to participate in the Honors Program are sent to incoming freshmen whose high school records and test scores demonstrate superior ability.

 Application: Interested students whose records demonstrate superior academic ability may apply to the Honors Program.
 Applications are available through the Director of the Honors Program.

 Students must maintain a G.P.A. of 3.0 or better to remain in the Program and graduate with Honors.